 Vetch grows best on well-drained, fertile, loamy soils.
-Although it is well adapted, it is not considered to be a highly productive in Florida.
+Although it is well adapted, it is not considered to be highly productive in Florida.

+Cahaba White and common.

-AU Early Cover, Cahaba White, Hairy, Merit, and Nova II.
-Commercial seed production of most vetch varieties is limited.
+Notes: Commercial seed production of most vetch varieties is limited.
 It may be necessary to special order seed.
+Hairy vetches (Vicia villosa) such as AU Merit and Patagonia perform well in our environment but are not recommended given their invasive potential.